HL7/smart-app-launch/input/pages/app-state.md

 2. `Basic.meta.versionId` SHALL NOT be included
 3. `Basic.subject.reference` is optional, associating App State with <a href="#at-most-one-subject">at most one subject</a>.
 When omitted, global configuration can be stored in App State.
 When present, this SHALL be an absolute reference to a resource in the EHR's primary FHIR server.
 The EHR SHALL support at least Patient, Practitioner, PractitionerRole, RelatedPerson, Person.
 The EHR's documentation MAY establish support for a broader set of resources.
 5. `Basic.code.coding[]`  SHALL include exactly one app-specified Coding
-6. `Basic.extension` MAY include non-complex extensions.
-Extensions SHALL be limited to the `valueString` type unless the EHR's documentation establishes a broader set of allowed extension types
+6. `Basic.extension` Extensions SHALL be limited to the `valueString` type unless the EHR's documentation establishes a broader set of allowed extension types

 If the EHR accepts the request, the EHR SHALL persist the submitted resource including: